Postleaf/postleaf/README.md

   node app.js
   ```

 At this point, you should be able to see Postleaf running by pointing your browser to `http://localhost:3000/`.
-If not, someone in the [forum](https://community.postleaf.org) or [chat room](https://gitter.im/Postleaf/postleaf) can probably assist.
+If not, someone in the [community chat room](https://gitter.im/Postleaf/postleaf) can probably assist.

 ## Themes